25 Unbeatable Things to Do in Saint Martin and St. Maarten

 Orient Beach visit for cruise ship passengers

-If you’re visiting the island as a cruise ship passenger, this St. Maarten beach shore excursion visits both Orient Beach and Maho Beach (see #15).
+You’ll want to check this St. Maarten beach shore excursion, which takes you to both Orient Beach and Maho Beach (see #15).

 It includes pick-up and drop-off at the cruise port.
 And you get to chill out on each beach for two hours.